Controllers generate parameter value changes,

 and pick the CC name.
 The result is a very flexible node that can deliver

-a multitude of automated CC features that include the typical LFO
+a multitude of automated CC features that include the typical LFO applications.

 To diagnose issues with your setup this node also includes an optional